 Is there an expectation that we’ll see chapters in other cities?

 That’s an open question.
-One of our members located in Seattle ad very well connected to the Seattle ecosystem. she will e the present for us in the Seattle community. that is an idea, and we might build out specific locations a little bit more.
+One of our members located in Seattle ad very well connected to the Seattle ecosystem. she will e the present for us in the Seattle community. that is an idea, and we might build out specific locations a little more.

 If someone is interested, where can they learn more?

 The best place probably right now is to go to our website, FirstBoard.io.
 It will give an overview of what we’re all about.
-Our members are visible um on the website so everybody can see who’s part of the group, and then also you follow us on our LinkedIn FirstBoard.io page.
+Our members are visible um on the website so everybody can see who’s part of the group, and then also follow us on our LinkedIn FirstBoard.io page.

 I very much appreciate you taking the time this morning to speak with us.
 I wish you great success with the FirstBoard.io initiative.